About AbiliTech Medical

 to allow those with upper-limb neuromuscular conditions to function independently.

-In 2016, AbiliTech Medical, Inc. was founded by a group of deeply committed and knowledgeable people experienced with upper-limb impairments.
-Every day we strive to create and build solutions to restore function and independence in physically challenged populations.
-Currently, there are no devices for in-home use that provide functional assistance and support of the shoulder and elbow.
+In 2016, AbiliTech Medical, Inc. was founded by a group of deeply committed and knowledgeable individuals experienced with upper-limb impairments.
+Every day we strive to create and build solutions that restore function and independence to those affected by neuromuscular conditions.

 - Perform independent activities of daily living

 - Engage within their communities

 Neuromuscular conditions rob patients of their physical strength, independence, and ability to actively engage with their friends and family.
 Pediatric patients suffering from rare orphan medical conditions are especially in need of solutions.
 Patients and families undergo significant financial burden in caring for a loved one’s condition.
 The AbiliTech Assist can help.